On Ordinary times

 By Lucia A. Silecchia

-(Lucia A. Silecchia is a Professor of Law and Associate Dean for Faculty Research at the Catholic University of America.
-“On Ordinary Times” is a biweekly column reflecting on the ways to find the sacred in the simple.
+(Lucia A. Silecchia is a Professor of Law and Associate Dean for Faculty Research at the Catholic University of America’s Columbus School of Law.
 Email her at firstname.lastname@example.org.)